neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

   - Selects all elements of a specific type.
   - Syntax: `elementName` like `article`, `section` or `body`
+  - Explain that you can create a rules for your body that will be handed down through inheritance.
+    We recommend defining font rules on the body of your page.
+    ```css
+    body {
+    	font-family: ...;
+    }
+    ```

 - [ ] `class` selector: